-This is my fourth post for the Five Photos, Five Stories Challenge.
-Hopefully nobody is offended but its a historical reflection of attitudes regarding wartime nose art about 70 years ago.
+This is my first post for the Five Photos, Five Stories Challenge.

 Thanks to Terri at Perspectives On… for nominating me for this challenge.
 I had been planning to try some photo challenge blogging events recently, but hadn’t quite to started yet so this little nudge helps.

 I live on the north shore of Lake Travis, which is a large reservoir lake that was created as part of a chain of seven Highland Lakes on the Colorado River in central Texas.